Zarlik and Munglik: Kazakhstan

+Muńlıq-Zarlıq

 In the Kazakh epic Muńlıq-Zarlıq, the king of Nogai land, Şanşar, is 60 years old and has 60 wives, but still has not fathered a child.
 One day, a figure called Hazrat Khidr appears to him in a dream and tells him to marry a girl who shall bear him twins, a boy and a girl.
 King Şanşar finds this girl: Qanşayim, daughter of fisherman Jaudır.
 The king marries Qanşayim and she bears him a boy and a girl, (Note: In versions of the Kazakh epic, the boy has golden hair, and the girl has silver hair.) who are replaced for puppies and cast in the "Qazar Sea" by a witch named Mıstan Kempir.
 King Şanşar believes in the co-wives' trickery and banishes his wife and the dogs to a desert island.
 A person named Gayp Eren rescues the twins and names them Muńlıq (the girl) and Zarlıq (the boy), and lets them live with a deer as their milk mother.
 Zarlıq becomes a fine warrior, while Muńlıq is a talented young lady.
 The co-wives, however, learn of their survival, and send Mıstan Kempir to get rid of them.
 The witch convinces Muńlıq to send her twin to Külmes, the khan of the Kalmyk.
 The boy ends up fighting the Kalmyk army and marrying the khan's daughter, princess Quralay.
 Meanwhile, on the island, Qanşayim has a dream where she is told her children are alive and well.
 Back to the king Şanşar, he follows a deer of golden and silver fur during a hunt, which is actually a benevolent spirit that is trying to reunite father and son.
 On the hunt for the same deer is Zarlıq, who meets up with his father.
 This leads Şanşar to release Qanşayim and punish the witch.